The New SaaS Sales: Treat Perspective Software Buyers Like Investors, Not Customers

 The new reality is that software buyers are making software investments, not purchases.

-This awakening that buyers can focus on outcomes and value, and then adjust where they put their future software purchasing cash accordingly, is a huge shift in both mentality and fiscal practices.
+This awakening that buyers can focus on outcomes and value, and then adjust where they put their future software purchasing cash accordingly, is a massive shift in both mentality and fiscal practices.
 With this shift, organizations are treating software buying decisions less like a simple procurement exercise and instead treating it more like an investment exercise.
-They are less focused on just the cost, and instead they are more focused on the expected return and level of risk associated with the software investment.
-Software buyers realize they are better-off investing in a software vendor (notice I didn’t say application) that will deliver the most overall business value to them, even if the actual application doesn’t have all the bells and whistles found in competing systems.
+They are less focused on just the cost, and instead, they are more concentrated on the expected return and level of risk associated with the software investment.
+Software buyers realize they are better off investing in a software vendor (notice I didn’t say application) that will deliver the most overall business value to them, even if the actual app doesn’t have all the bells and whistles found in competing systems.

 SaaS vendors need to quickly wake-up to the implications.

-Historically, most software vendors have been extremely product focused.
+Historically, most software vendors have been incredibly product-focused.
 To software vendors, their products are sexy.
 To software engineers, building a cool piece of functionality is fun and exciting.
 And to many software executives, services are necessary, but not fun, scalable or profitable.
-In many software companies, there is a bias to investing in building new features and functions in the application instead of investing in services, support and customer success.
+In many software companies, there is a bias to investing in building new features and functions in the application instead of investing in services, support, and customer success.
 For many vendors, the thinking is that the quality and price of the product is what will make or break a sale.
 While this may have once been true, it is no longer the case.

-Software vendors need to stop treating prospective customers like they are making a simple purchasing decision, and instead treat them like investors who are evaluating the complete software investment opportunity.
-Software vendors that approach each sale in a similar fashion to raising capital, that is, focusing on the business outcomes, minimizing risks, and explaining how you maximize the return on software investment, will be hugely more successful than those that continue to focus their sales efforts just on product features and price.
+Software vendors need to stop treating prospective customers like they are making a simple purchasing decision and instead treat them like investors who are evaluating the complete software investment opportunity.
+Software vendors that similarly approach each sale to raising capital, that is, focusing on the business outcomes, minimizing risks, and explaining how you maximize the return on software investment, will be hugely more successful than those that continue to focus their sales efforts just on product features and price.